ArasLabs/style-non-current-items/README.md

 ## How It Works

-The project's import package includes two methods - `labs_StyleNonCurrent` and `labs_NonCurrentOverlay`.
-Both use the same basic logic to determine whether the context item is the current version.
+The project's import package includes two methods - `labs_StyleNonCurrent` and `labs_NonCurrentOverlay`, both of which use the same basic logic to determine whether the context item is the current version.

-First we check whether the context item includes the `is_current` property.
+First, we check whether the context item includes the `is_current` property.
 If so, we proceed with that value.
 If not, we retrieve the `is_current` property from the server.
 If the `is_current` property's value is `0`, we style the form accordingly:

 - **labs_StyleNonCurrent:** changes the background color of the item's form
 - **labs_NonCurrentOverlay:** displays an HTML field containing a watermark image